-- 1 cup of beef broth (homemade or canned)
+- 1 cup of beef broth homemade or canned

-- 3 potatoes, peeled and cubed
+- 3 potatoes peeled and cubed to 1 inch pieces

-- Preheat oven to 375F.
+- First, preheat oven to 375F.

-- In a medium pot on high heat, boil water for potatoes.
+- Then, in a medium pot on high heat, boil water for potatoes.
 Meanwhile, peel and cut potatoes into one inch cubes (and prep onions, carrots and parsley for meat mixture.)
 Boil potatoes for 12 minutes or until soft.
 In a large mixing bowl, mix potatoes 2 tbs of butter, half and half creamer and salt to taste until smooth.

-- Meanwhile, in a separate small saucepan on medium heat, add butter and flour to make a rue.
-As butter is melting add flour and stir until a thick rue forms.
+- Meanwhile, in a separate small saucepan on medium heat, add butter and flour to make a roux.
+As butter is melting add flour and stir until a thick roux forms.
 Add beef stock and stir until a creamy brownish sauce forms.
-Add sauce to meat mixture and stir until well combined.